JulienCoutault/Lindo-ChromeOS/README.md

 ./install-lindo.sh
 ```

-You can also install and play lindo-beta side by side
+You can also install and play lindo-beta side by side to lindo
 ```
 ./install-lindo.sh beta
 ```